Solar Backup Batteries Explained – Are Solar Backup Batteries Worth It?

 Size of Battery Array: You may need to install multiple batteries for larger homes.
 The more batteries you install, the more expensive your solar energy system will be.
 The size of the battery also changes based on your needs.
 Depending on the number of kilowatt-hours of energy you use, the storage capacity of the battery, and other factors, you’ll need to adjust the number and size of solar backup batteries you need.

-Backup Needs: If you live off-the-grid, then you may need to install multiple batteries to power everything in your home.
-If the power runs out in your first battery, then you can continue drawing power from your second battery.
+Backup Needs: If you live off the grid, then you may need to install multiple batteries to power everything in your home.
+If the power runs out in your first battery, you can continue drawing power from your second battery.
 Even if you are connected to the grid, you may want a backup battery to avoid drawing electricity from the grid.
 Some homeowners even install a backup load panel (for $1,500 to $2,500) to ensure the backup battery only powers critical appliances in the home.

 Labor: It costs money to install a solar backup battery.
 It’s not as simple as plugging something into your wall.
 Some homeowners save money by installing the solar backup battery at the same time they install the solar panels.
 However, labor makes up a considerable portion of the cost of a solar backup battery.
 You may need additional electrical work to connect your solar backup battery to your panels.